Krasko25/Obsidian-Sync/Archive/Tdiary.md

 5) for going to bed early.

 ==January 21st, 2024==
 Today I woke up at 7:20 (which is almost early from my measurements).
 Usually it would be a hallmark of a good day, but it was not the case today.
+In the morning I allowed myself to